networkerman/whatsapp-web-ui/README.md

 2. Never expose the WhatsApp Bridge or MCP server directly to the internet
 3. Use HTTPS for all external communications
 4. Keep your API keys and credentials secure
+5. Monitor your Railway and Netlify logs for any suspicious activity

 ## Contributing